Do You Have the Aviation Safety Manager Job?

 Final Words on Starting Aviation Safety Programs

 I have worked with hundreds of companies on implementing their SMS.
-Most failures stem from lack of top management support and not having the proper tools.
+Most failures stem from a lack of top management support and not having the proper tools.
 An example that is famous in the United States is the FAA's funded WBAT program.
 WBAT has been destroying safety cultures ever since it came out.

 Even after more than a dozen years, I have never heard anyone speak well of this program.
 It is a failure as far as promoting safety.
 When aviation employees around the entire United States badmouth a program, I would think that the FAA would respond and either: